 The June 6, 2024 cruise on the Norwegian Getaway departs from Southampton (London), England.
-On this 10 Night Europe: France Spain & Portugal (Southampton To Barcelona) sailing, the ship will visit a total of 9 different cruise port destinations, including its departure port.
+On this 10 Night Europe: France Spain & Portugal (Southampton To Barcelona) sailing, the ship will visit a total of 9 cruise port destinations, including its departure port.
 The Norwegian Getaway sets sail on Thursday, Jun 6th and returns on Sunday, Jun 16th.

 Use the buttons below to toggle between cabin types.